DevOps-and-Cloud-based-Software/assignment-1/README.md

  **NOTE**

- If the installation of the requirements fails use from command line:
+ If the installation of the requirements fails use from command line.
+Go to the folder containing your project and type:
  ```
+ source venv/bin/activate
  pip install -r requirements.txt
  ```

- This may happen because Pycharm sometimes uses conda channel to search for packages.

 ---